weihongliang233/code-block/README.md

 This is an extension which provide the functionality of splitting the code file into small blocks and manipulate with it (something like Jupyter).

+"ctrl+shift+p" and execute the command "Change State" to enable the extension.

 ## Features

 - Splitting the code file into blocks with regular expression.
 By now I use the MATLAB comment "%**%"